MarkHanoteau/MarkHanoteau.github.io/assets/2021-06-07-Agile-Leadership.md

 How do you scale leadership without adding boxes on the org chart?

-Over the years, a certain model of Agile leadership has evolved.
-It is based on the servant leadership approach, which realizes that it’s complex human beings (not controllable “resources”) who produce business results.

-Several beliefs lie at the heart of servant leadership:
-People’s engagement is voluntary, and they need some autonomy.
-People need purpose, which should be meaningful to them.
-People take better action on ideas of their own.
-Those closest to the work should make most of the decisions.
-When leaders create environments and systems that respect these beliefs, people can do their best work in service of the organization.
-This thinking is meant to be pragmatic, not touchy-feely.

 I work with many people who find these ideas compelling but challenging to implement for two main reasons.